ibuetler/p3s-pcap-anonymize-and-remove/Tutorial.md

 ```

-In the above code the following has been done: First the cheksum, IP length and UDP length from the new packet is deleted.
-Then the prefix is extracted from the domain and assembled with our desired domain.The domain is now anonymized as desired at the beginning of the task.
+In the above code, the following has been done: First the checksum, IP length and UDP length from the new packet is deleted.
+Then the prefix is extracted from the domain and assembled with our desired domain.
+The domain is now anonymized as desired at the beginning of the task.
 In the initial_time variable is the time of the beginning packet assigned.
 Otherwise, the packet would have the current time when it is recreated.
 Afterwards, the element at position 7 is deleted with the pop function and our new packet is inserted with the insert function.

-You can now proceed as follows: You iterate over all packages and create a variable that always remembers the current index.
+You can now proceed as follows: You iterate over the packets and create a variable that always remembers the current index.
 If the packet has a DNS layer, a new packet is created and anonymized.
-Afterwards this packet is stored in a dictionary with the index of the original packet as key and the new packet as value.
-At the end you iterate over the dictionary and delete the packet at this index of the intial list of packets and insert the new packet.
+Afterwards, this packet is stored in a dictionary with the index of the original packet as key and the new packet as value.
+At the end, you iterate over the dictionary and delete the packet at this index of the initial list of packets and insert the new packet.

 **Task anonymize all DNS packet as stated at the beginning**

 ### Task 3: Anonymize Windows Protocol

 In the apt1.pcapng is some Windows (SMB) Protocol.
-The Windows Domain is set to hacking-lab.com and the goal of this task is to anonymize every occurence of this domain.
+The Windows Domain is set to hacking-lab.com and the goal of this task is to anonymize every occurrence of this domain.
 The hacking-lab.com domain should be set to windowsdomain.com.

-For example the packet with the number 11960 has an occurence of this domain:
+For example, the packet with the number 11960 has an occurrence of this domain:

 ![smb_start](/media/challenge/png/smb_start.png)

 Our goal now is to change the AttributeValue shown in the image to windowsdomain.com.
-Unfortunately this cannot be solved nicely with Scapy.
+Unfortunately, this cannot be solved nicely with Scapy.
 Currently, Scapy does not yet offer support for the LDAP protocol.
 That means there is no way for us to load the LDAP protocol with the load_layer function of Scapy.
 But the domain can still be made anonymous.

 If the packet with the number 11960 is output on the console with the Show() function, the following picture results: